-- About 1 in 68 children has been identified with autism spectrum disorder (ASD) according to estimates from CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network.
+- About 1 in 54 children has been identified with autism spectrum disorder (ASD) according to estimates from CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network

 - ASD is reported to occur in all racial, ethnic, and socioeconomic groups

-- Studies in Asia, Europe, and North America have identified individuals with ASD with an average prevalence of about 1%.
-A study in South Korea reported a prevalence of 2.6%.
+- Studies in Asia, Europe, and North America have identified individuals with ASD with an average prevalence of between 1% and 2%

 People with ASD often have problems with social, emotional, and communication skills.
 They might repeat certain behaviors and might not want change in their daily activities.
 Many people with ASD also have different ways of learning, paying attention, or reacting to things.
 Signs of ASD begin during early childhood and typically last throughout a person’s life.